Traum-Ferienwohnungen/configmap-reload/README.md

 ### Usage

 ```
-Usage of ./out/configmap-reload:
-  -volume-dir string
-        the config map volume directory to watch for updates
+Usage: ./configmap-reload [options] volume-dir...

+ volume-dir...
+    	one or more directories to be watched

+ Options:
   -webhook-method string
     	the HTTP method url to use to send the webhook (default "POST")
   -webhook-status-code int
     	the HTTP status code indicating successful triggering of reload (default 200)
   -webhook-url string
-        the url to send a request to when the specified config map volume directory has been updated<Paste>
+    	the url to send a request to when the specified config map volume directory has been updated
 ```

 ### License